 Today I want to share some photos of American White Pelicans in flight over Sally Jones Lake in Oklahoma’s Sequoyah National Wildlife Refuge.
-For the past couple of days, my blog posts have focused on these pelicans as they swam along the shores of this tranquil lake (An American White Pelican in Action and American White Pelican’s Unexpected Pastime ).
+Over the past few days, my blog posts have focused on these pelicans as they swam along the shores of this quiet lake (An American White Pelican in Action and American White Pelican’s Unexpected Pastime ).
 But today’s post features them taking to the skies with their huge wingspans, capturing their grace and beauty aloft.

-At one point, I picked out a single pelican to follow with my camera as it left the lake, watching it ride the wind in solitude.
-I also captured an intimate portrait of a small group of three pelicans flying just over the water in tight formation as they came in to land on the lake.
+At one point, I locked onto a single pelican as it climbed away from the lake.
+Slowly, I followed it with my camera as it drifted alone on the wind.
+Later on, I captured a small group of three pelicans flying low over the water in tight formation as they came in to land.

 Image Information: (Last Image)